Buzz Off: Why Your LED Lights Hum and How to Stop It

 Silent LED Lights

-There are some types of LED bulbs on the market which don’t make any noise according to thousands of customers.
+There are some types of LED bulbs on the market that don’t make any noise, according to thousands of customers.
 You can check out these Cree Light bulbs or these Sylvania Light Bulbs on Amazon.

 Can damage occur?

-Even if the humming and whistling noises seem strange at first, in most cases they have no influence on the operation of the lamps.
-This also means that a shorter LED lifespan must not be expected.
+Even if the humming and whistling noises seem strange at first, in most cases, they have no influence on the operation of the lamps.
+This also means that a shorter LED lifespan will not necessarily eventuate.

 Causes and corrective actions